Remove Rust Before Painting Newcastle Metal Work

 - Needle scaler: Used on heavy industrial rust.
 Less common for residential work but effective on thick scale buildup.

-After mechanical removal, wipe the surface with a solvent or degreaser to remove metal dust and oils.
-Prime within a few hours to prevent flash corrosion — especially in humid coastal air.
+After mechanical removal, wipe the surface with a solvent or degreaser.
+This clears metal dust and oils.
+Then prime within a few hours to prevent flash rust, especially in humid coastal air.

-If you are planning a repaint of gates, balustrades, or metal cladding, proper rust removal should be scheduled before quoting.
-For a clearer view of expected investment, compare the scope with our cost guide and the number of finish coats in our coat guide.
+Planning a repaint of gates, balustrades, or metal cladding?
+Then schedule proper rust removal before quoting.
+For a clearer view of the cost, compare the scope with our cost guide.
+Also check the number of finish coats in our coat guide.

 Chemical rust removal and converters

-Chemical options work well when mechanical removal is not practical — for example, inside box sections, on complex shapes, or on lightly corroded surfaces.
+Chemical options help when mechanical removal is not practical.
+Think inside box sections, on complex shapes, or on light rust.

 - Rust remover solutions: Phosphoric acid or oxalic acid formulations dissolve oxidation.
-Apply, wait the recommended time, then rinse and dry.
+Apply, wait the recommended time, then rinse thoroughly and dry before priming.

 - Rust converter: Converts iron oxide into a stable compound that can be painted over.
-Best for light to moderate surface corrosion.
-Does not work on loose flaking scale.
+Best for light to moderate surface corrosion where the rust is still firmly bonded — does not work on loose flaking scale.

-- Naval jelly: A thick gel that clings to vertical surfaces.
-Apply to rusted areas, leave for the recommended time, then scrub and rinse.
+- Naval jelly: A thick phosphoric acid gel that clings to vertical surfaces.
+Apply to rusted areas, leave for the recommended 10–15 minutes, then scrub with a stiff brush and rinse with water.

 Choosing the right rust primer